dailydotdev/daily/README.md

 *  [daily](https://github.com/dailydotdev/daily) - This is the repository you are currently at.
 It serves as a central place for all the projects.
 It contains documentation, community ideas, suggestions, and whatnot.

-*  [docs](https://github.com/dailydotdev/docs) - This is the official product docs of daily.dev.
+*  [docs](https://github.com/dailydotdev/docs) - This is the repository for official product documentation of daily.dev.

 ### 🎨 Frontend